sologeekk/AsciiGen/README.md

 ```
 * And finally you're good to GO :)

+# Some Samples
+* will be added soon

+# Further Notes
 * Im always open to your feedbacks, so feel free to contact me or contribute in my projects.
 * Also **big shoutout** to my Boi @pwaller for his awesome project.

-# Some Samples
-* will be added soon